joshrdawson/cipher-tools/README.md

 > **python3 cipher-tools.py -c hsreiietlhsholtcposoil 5**

-this command will try to crack the message *hsreiietlhsholtcposoil* using all availible ciphers and an accuracy of 5 (must contain 5 words to be considered a potential solution). this produces 2 possible solutions.
-One of which is *hellothisisciphertools*
+this command will try to crack the message *hsreiietlhsholtcposoil* using all availible ciphers and an accuracy of 5 (must contain 5 words to be considered a potential solution). this produces 2 possible solutions. one of which is *hellothisisciphertools*